JoeLawler23/Geometry-Importer/README.md

         bool: Returns true upon successful completion

-Text:
+Alphabet To Line:

-Create an alphabet of letters in which each letter is a collection of lines.
+Create an alphabet of letters and numbers in which each letter/numbers is a collection of lines.
-Letter DXF files are in the Letters folder
+Letter/Number DXF files are in the Letters folder

 Functions: